Brenw10/card_seller_location/README.md

   > How back-end works?
   - Basically using express it creates an endpoint.
-  - To show where each worker must go were created multiple arrays simulating distance between a store to multiple workers then sorting asc and getting first item which is shorter distance.
+  - To show where each worker must go has been created multiple arrays simulating distance between a store to multiple workers then sorting asc and getting first item which is shortest distance.
   - Endpoint print a json containing workers and places to go by worker.

   > How front-end works?